 How do painful periods differ from abnormal periods?

 Abnormal periods, the first fundamental symptom of endometriosis, may include painful cramping.
 Abnormal periods can also include gastrointestinal discomfort, leg pain (neuropathy), and more, whereas painful periods are often associated with heavy and prolonged menstrual flow (menorrhagia).
 Both are common symptoms in endometriosis patients and are thus closely linked.
 However, just because an individual does not experience painful periods or heavy bleeding, does not mean endometriosis should be ruled out.
 An abnormal period can still be occurring, with painful and heavy menstrual bleeding not occuring, due to the backward flow of menstruation.
-Thus, even if a woman does not experience painful periods, but she presents some of the other symptoms of abnormal periods, such as nausea and vomiting, bowel and bladder dysfunction, etc. endometriosis can still be the root of these issues.
+Thus, even if an individual does not experience painful periods, but she presents some of the other symptoms of abnormal periods, such as nausea and vomiting, bowel and bladder dysfunction, etc. endometriosis can still be the root of these issues.

 If one’s symptoms don’t revolve around their period, they must not have endo.

 Although period pain is the number one symptom associated with endometriosis, many women’s symptoms occur right before their periods, during ovulation, or throughout the entire month.

 The taboos surrounding painful cramps

 Due to the taboo surrounding periods, many women are told cramps are normal.
 Some cramps are normal, but killer cramps are not.
 Many patients with endometriosis will try to convince themselves that what they are feeling is normal for all women, especially if their doctors, family and friends insist this is true.
 They will continue their day-to-day activities.
 It is important to note that if a patient is experiencing severe pain, this feeling is real.If the pain is debilitating, patients should urgently inform their gynecologist.

 Holistic approaches to treating painful periods

 Outside of more definitive forms of treatment, such as surgery, endometriosis patients suffering from killer cramps have often taken up more holistic approaches in order to relieve their symptom.
 Such methods include: